 Mike and the Moonpies

-We look forward to welcoming Mike and The Moonpies to Billy Bob’s Texas on Friday, July 1.
-We offer a one of a kind experience in the heart of the Fort Worth Stockyards!
-While you’re here check out the Honky Tonk Kitchen, Billy Bob’s gift store, and the Handprint Wall of Fame!
+We look forward to welcoming Mike and the Moonpies to Billy Bob’s Texas on Sunday, July 2.
+We offer a one-of-a-kind experience in the heart of the Fort Worth Stockyards!
+While you’re here check out the Honky Tonk Kitchen, Billy Bob’s gift store, and live bull riding!

-Mike and the Moonpines at 10:00 PM on the Main Stage
+Mike and the Moonpies on the Main Stage 9 PM

 Doors Open at 6 PM